 • Increased engagement of residents in raising awareness of and working together on building a college-going culture, improving their children’s health, and addressing their community’s most critical issues.

 As an example, when the overall goals of the El Monte CBI were adjusted in 2010, the foundation ensured that an assessment of the revised goal and strategies were examined to help the group continue to improve upon honing in on and adjusting its plans and strategies accordingly.
 Copies of those assessments and evaluations can be found here as well as a “road map” that highlights the timeline and goals of the El Monte CBI.
+In 2014, a mid-term assessment was released to assist the El Monte Promise Foundation to better understand the health and wellness needs of students in El Monte.
+The assessment includes specific Health and Wellness policies of the El Monte Strategic Plan that address the health needs of El Monte students and their families.

 As the CBI’s sunset date of June 2016 approaches, CCF’s investments will be focused on supporting the priorities identified by the CBI advisory committee, a collaboration of stakeholders involving public entities, nonprofit organizations and community residents.
 These investments will focus on: